SolitworkAS/sw-afc-public-infra/README.md

 1. Access the terminal and navigate to the desired folder.

-2. Run the command to log in to your Azure tenant:

-    ```bash
-    az login
-    ```

-    This will open a browser to authenticate your Azure account.

-3. Clone the infrastructure repository using Git:
+2. Clone the infrastructure repository using Git:

     ```bash
     git clone https://github.com/SolitworkAS/sw-afc-public-infra